braidchat/braid/README.md

 Braid is a **group chat application** that promotes *productive* team communication, while still respecting each individual's need for focus.

-Instead of chatrooms, Braid takes a new approach, designed around conversations and tags.
+Instead of chatrooms, Braid takes a new approach: discrete conversations and tags.

 Braid's design fosters conversations that stay on topic and allows for deep integrations with other services (think "1:1 sync", not just "chat bots").